-MDIV 512B Introduction to the New Testament 2 3 hours
+MDV 512B Introduction to the New Testament 2

 This course is designed to complete the introduction to the literature of the New Testament, to discuss appropriate methodologies for interpreting epistolary or apocalyptic literature, and to describe the development of the NT canon.
 Selections from the Apostolic Fathers or other early Christian literature may also be read.